ehmicky/dev-tasks/README.md

 from other repositories using this module such as [`log-process-errors`](https://github.com/ehmicky/log-process-errors).

-Custom Gulp tasks can be specified using a `gulp` top-level folder:
+Custom Gulp tasks can be specified using a `gulp` top-level directory:

 <!-- eslint-disable node/no-unpublished-require -->